 I’d never heard of it, so I turned to Uncle Google and a map of Australia…

-A one-hour flight from Melbourne or six hour drive (four hours drive from Adelaide) is the remote on-the-edge-of-the-outback town of Mildura near the north-west border of Victoria and southern New South Wales.
+Mildura is a one-hour flight from Melbourne or six hour drive (four hours drive from Adelaide) to the remote on-the-edge-of-the-outback near the north-west border of Victoria and southern New South Wales.

 It sits on the upper Murray River, right where the river converges with the Darling and is popular for several reasons.
 Let’s go to Mildura!